jirilebl/diffyqs-webwork/README.md

 be merged into *master*.
 This branch will get merged onto *master* very often, usually the moment everything is tested and fixed up on the WeBWorK machine.
 So most of the time the two branches should be identical.

+## Acknowledgements

+Thanks to Edfinity for pestering me to motivate me to put these together and to Andras Balogh for using the exercises and reporting errors.